gauravmadan583/RestaurantApp/README.md

 # **First React App**

+Built a Web Application for a restaurant using ReactJS

-Built this Web Application while learning React.JS from Coursera course.
+I built this Web Application while learning React.JS from Coursera course.